 |Provide a working washer/dryer.||Yes, if required|

-If a rental property is located on a site that was contaminated by pollutants, or was a former hazardous waste dump site per the EPA’s “Superfund” list, landlords are required to disclose that fact to prospective tenants.
+If a rental property is located on a site that was contaminated by pollutants or was a former hazardous waste dump site per the Environmental Protection Agency’s (EPA) “Superfund” list, landlords are required to disclose that fact to prospective tenants.

 If tenants request repairs, they must put their request in writing.

-- Sending notice – The landlord is given seven days to make any necessary repairs after receiving written notice.
+- Sending Notice – The landlord is given seven days to make any necessary repairs after receiving written notice.
+Notice must be given via regular or certified mail or by delivering it in person.
+If the method of delivery is via mail, the notice must be served 11 days before rent is due.

 - The tenant no longer occupies the property.